junguler/ffmpeg-examples/video filters for ffmpeg & mpv/README.md

-here i try to show some example of cool looking filters ffmepg has and how easy it is to use them on mpv as a toggle, make sure ffmpeg is on your $PATH and open the terminal and cd into the clip folder and lets go
+here i try to show some examples of cool looking filters ffmepg has and how easy it is to use them on mpv as a toggle, make sure ffmpeg is on your $PATH and open the terminal and cd into the clip folder and lets go

 ### quick links